Self-Care: 5 Tips for TBI Survivors and Family Members

 - I set small, meaningful and achievable goals for myself.

-- I keep an eye on my health and seek medical care when it is needed.
+- I keep an eye on my health and seek medical attention when it is needed.

-- I have and some sort of fitness or exercise program.
+- I have and follow some sort of fitness program.

 - I eat a healthier diet.

-We came up with 5 strategies that have worked for others.
+We know it can be tough to ask for help or admit you need it.
+You may have just realized that you're not caring for yourself as well as you thought based on the answers from the brief questionnaire above.
+We came up with 5 strategies that have worked for others who have been in your shoes.
 Take a look at the list and test out which ones you think will work best for you:

 Give Yourself Credit for Things You Accomplish